saulshanabrook/vellvm/README.md

 # Helix

-“The formalization of a Helix front-end for VIR, of which we report in Section 7, being an ongoing work whose details are outside the scope of this submission, we have chosen not to include it as part of the artifact submitted.
-A public link will be made available after the end of the anonimization phase that will attest of any claim made in the paper”
+The formalization of the Helix front-end for VIR, reported on in Section 7, is ongoing work, and since the details are outside of the scope of this submission, we have chosen not to include it as port of the artifact submission.
+A public link will be made available after the end of the anonimization phase, which should should support any claim made throughout the paper.

-# Structure of the repository
+# The Structure of this Repository

-TODO point out handlers.

-/src/coq  - Coq formalization (see Denotation.v and TopLevel.v most notably)
+The interesting files are all in the `src/` directory, with the bulk of the files that you might want to look at being in `src/coq/` specifically.

+- `lib/InteractionTrees` contains the version of the ITrees library that we have used in our development (note that this is external to our submission).
+- `src/coq/` contains the bulk of the development in Coq.
+- `src/coq/LLVMAst.v` contains the full VIR AST.
+- `src/coq/DynamicValues.v` contains the code relating to dynamic values and underdefined values discussed in Section 2.2.
+- `src/coq/DynamicTypes.v` provides inductive types for representing LLVM types.
+- `src/coq/InterpreterMCFG.v` provides the layers of interpretation shown in Figure 6.
+- `src/coq/LLVMEvents.v` is the inventory of events seen in Section 4.1.
+- `src/coq/Denotation.v` provides the representation of VIR programs as ITrees from Section 4.2.
+- `src/coq/Handlers` includes the code for all of the handlers described in Section 4.3.
+They are broken up into files based on the type of event.
+- `src/coq/TopLevel.v` provides the full model / interpreter, the final result of Section 4.4.
+- `src/coq/Refinement.v` defines refinement relations between layers of interpretations.
+- `src/coq/TopLevelRefinements.v` proves the refinement relations between layers of interpretations, including the interpreter soundness proof from Section 5.
-/src/ml   - OCaml glue code for working with ollvm
+- `src/ml/` contains OCaml glue for the Vir executable.

-/src/ml/extracted - OCaml code extracted from the files in /src/coq directory

-/src/doc - coqdoq  [not useful yet]

-/lib  - for 3rd party libraries [as git submodules]

-/tests - various LLVM source code tests
+- `src/ml/libvir/interpreter.ml` includes the OCaml driver for running the interpreter, the `step` function is what walks over the ITree.
+- `src/ml/libvir/llvm_parser.mly` contains the parser adapter from Vellvm, as discussed in Section 4.5.
+- `tests/` is our directory containing the test suite of LLVM IR programs discussed in Section 4.5

 # Installing / Compiling Vir